-Madden added Team and Individual Silver medals to her resume at the 2006 FEI World Equestrian Games in Aachen, Germany.
+Madden added Team and Individual Silver medals to her resume at the 2006 FEI World Equestrian Games in Aachen, Germany, riding Authentic.

-Her greatest accomplishment in 2007 was winning the Rolex Grand Prix of Aachen, in Germany, in July.
-Madden again rode Authentic for this prestigious win over 40 of the world’s best.
+Her greatest accomplishment in 2007 involved her win at the Rolex Grand Prix of Aachen in July.
+Madden again rode Authentic for this prestigious win over 40 of the world’s best riders.
 To add to this honor she was named leading rider in Aachen.

 Madden enjoyed another incredible year in 2008 with Authentic.
-She won her second consecutive Team Gold medal at the 2008 Olympic Games where they won an unbelievable jump-off to pick up Individual Bronze as well.
+She won her second consecutive Team Gold medal at the 2008 Beijing Olympic Games, where they won an unbelievable jump-off to also pick up Individual Bronze.

-In 2010, Madden teamed up with Coral Reef Via Volo to win the $75,000 Equine Couture/Tuff Rider Grand Prix in Florida.
+In 2010, Madden teamed up with Coral Reef Via Volo to win the $75,000 Equine Couture/Tuff Rider Grand Prix.
 In the summer they traveled to Europe, where they won the Grand Prix of Aachen and placed third in the Grand Prix of Dublin.
-At the Spruce Meadows Masters, the pair won the $50,000 CANA Cup and were part of the winning U.S. Team in the Nations Cup in September.
+At the Spruce Meadows CSIO5* ‘Masters’ Tournament, the pair won the $50,000 Cana Cup and was part of the winning U.S. Team in the Nations Cup in September.
 That same month they picked up wins at the American Gold Cup.

 Beezie Madden and Coral Reef Via Volo (Photo by Sportfot)

-2011 ended on a high note for Madden.
-After collecting third place in the $75,000 Grand Prix de Penn National with Cortes ‘C’, she travelled to Guadalajara, Mexico to represent the U.S. at the Pan American Games.
+The year ended on a high note for Madden.
+After collecting third place in the $75,000 Grand Prix de Penn National with Cortes ‘C’, she traveled to Guadalajara, Mexico, to represent the U.S. at the 2011 Pan American Games.
 Riding Coral Reef Via Volo, she won Team Gold and Individual Silver medals.

-Madden has started 2012 on a tear competing at the FTI Consulting Winter Equestrian Festival.
+Madden started 2012 on a tear competing at the FTI WEF.
 During the first week, she and new partner Simon won the $30,000 Adequan Grand Prix.
 During week four, she collected a second-place finish with Cortes ‘C’ in the WEF Challenge Cup series.
 For a second straight year, Madden and Prima won the $50,000 G&C Farm Jumper Derby during week six.

-In the 2012 USEF Selection Trials Madden finished eighth with Cortes 'C', with a clear round in trial four.
-At the Observation Event for the U.S. Show Jumping Team held at the Kentucky Spring Horse Show, Madden took home top honors in the $50,000 Hagyard Lexington Classic and finished third in the $75,000 Commonwealth Grand Prix with Simon.
-Madden also finished fourth with Cortes 'C’ in the $75,000 Commonwealth Grand Prix.
+In the 2012 USEF Selection Trials Madden finished eighth with Cortes 'C', with a clear round in Trial Four.
+At the Observation Events for the U.S. Show Jumping Team held at the Kentucky Spring Horse Show, Madden took home top honors in the $50,000 Hagyard Lexington Classic and finished third and fourth in the $75,000 Commonwealth Grand Prix with Simon and Cortes 'C', respectively.

 In 2013, Madden cemented her status among the sport's elite as she won at nearly every turn.
-She began her record-setting campaign at the FTI Consulting Winter Equestrian Festival winning the $125,000 FEI W-Cup Grand Prix CSI3* presented by Spy Coast Farm before aiding in the winning U.S. effort in the $75,000 Furusiyya FEI Nations Cup presented by G&C Farm.
+She began her record-setting campaign at the FTI WEF winning the $125,000 FEI W-Cup Grand Prix CSI3* presented by Spy Coast Farm before aiding in the winning U.S. effort in the $75,000 Furusiyya FEI Nations Cup presented by G&C Farm.
 Also during CSIO Wellington, she produced a second-place effort in the feature Grand Prix, the $150,000 CSIO4* Grand Prix presented by Wellington Equestrian Realty.